patternfly/training-scenarios/react/filter-toolbar/step3.md

   }
 </pre>

-2) Copy the following onSearch and onSelect event handlers and add them to the ToolbarDemoApp class.
+3) Copy the following onSearch and onSelect event handlers and add them to the ToolbarDemoApp class below your update constructor.

 <pre class="file" data-target="clipboard">
   onSearch = (value) =&gt; {